Best Ford 6.7L PowerStroke Engine Performance Mods

 Another common exhaust mod is from the downpipe back.
 These systems keep the stock downpipe, but replace the rest of the exhaust.
 You can also opt for options that delete the DPF.
 A catless exhaust will offer the best performance gains, but emissions testing may be an issue.

-If you want loud then opt for a 6.7L Power Stroke exhaust system without any mufflers.
-However, it may be too loud for some.
-Lastly, you’ll run into 4″ and 5″ exhaust options for the PowerStroke 6.7.
+If you want loud then opt for an exhaust system without any mufflers.
+Lastly, you’ll run into 4″ and 5″ exhaust options.
 A 5″ exhaust will generally flow the best and help reduce EGT’s.
 Stick with a 4″ exhaust for a more conservative setup and sounds.

 Depending on all these factors expect to pick up somewhere around 10-20 horsepower and a bit more torque.
 Gains may also be higher or lower depending upon other mods and tuning.
 Nonetheless, these are solid power gains for the price.